Why should I consider applying to the UB School of Pharmacy

 alternates are accepted each year?

 The number of wait-listed applicants we accept can vary significantly from year to year.
 Based on the number of candidates rejected or who decline our offer of admission, candidates on the wait list may be invited for an interview (if they have not been interviewed) and ultimately accepted.
 Since reasons for declining an admission offer or rescinding an offer are often related to unexpected situations, it is impossible to predict the number of alternates that will be offered admission.
 While we cannot provide you with information regarding your likelihood of admission, we can assure you that we will work diligently to make admission offers if space becomes available.
-We anticipate the earliest date that this would occur to be sometime in the middle of May.
+We anticipate the earliest date that this would occur to be sometime at the end of May.

 Where am I on the waiting list?
 How soon will I know if I am